ray5273/comentario/docs/content/about/_index.en.md

 ---
 title: About
-description: General information about our service
+description: General information about Comentario
 layout: single
 menu:
     # navbar is used when the page is embedded externally (comentario.app)